Andriy Boychuk

-Andriy Mykhailovych Boychuk (Ukrainian: Андрій Михайлович Бойчук; born on 15 April 1976), is a Ukrainian politician and public activist, who had served as the Governor of Ivano-Frankivsk Oblast from 2020 to 2021.
+Andriy Mykhailovych Boychuk (Ukrainian: Андрій Михайлович Бойчук; born on 15 April 1976), is a Ukrainian politician and public activist, who had served as the governor of Ivano-Frankivsk Oblast from 2020 to 2021.
 He had been one of the leaders of the Kyokushinkai Karate Federation of Ukraine.

 Biography

 Andriy Boychuk was born on 15 April 1976 in Ivano-Frankivsk.

 From March 1994 to August 1996 he was a gas station operator at Ivano-Frankivsk Petroleum.
 In September 1996 to September 2000, he was the operator of the gas station LLC "Dobrotsvit".

-In 1995 to 2000, he studied at the Ivano-Frankivsk Technical University of Oil and Gas, majoring in "Gas and oil pipelines and gas and oil storage facilities", mechanical engineer, with an energy audit at the Odessa Polytechnic University.
+In 1995 to 2000, he studied at the Ivano-Frankivsk Technical University of Oil and Gas, majoring in "Gas and oil pipelines and gas and oil storage facilities", mechanical engineer, with an energy audit at the Odesa Polytechnic University.
 In 2000, he graduated from the Ivano-Frankivsk Technical University.

 From September 2000 to May 2001, he was an installer of the 4th category of the Universal collective enterprise.
 From June to August 2001, he was an installer of the 4th category of the Sigma-C collective enterprise.

 From August 2001 to March 2002, he was the operator of the 4th category boiler house.
-From March 2002 to February 2006, he was the driver of technological compressors of the 4th category of the Tarutyne compressor station of the Odessa line production department of main gas pipelines. »NJSC" Naftogaz "of Ukraine in the city of Tarutyne, Odessa Oblast.
+From March 2002 to February 2006, he was the driver of technological compressors of the 4th category of the Tarutyne compressor station of the Odesa line production department of main gas pipelines. »NJSC" Naftogaz "of Ukraine in the city of Tarutyne, Odesa Oblast.

-From 2005 to 2006, he worked as an engineer of electrochemical protection of the Odessa Linear Production Department of Main Gas Pipelines of UMG "Prikarpattransgaz".
+From 2005 to 2006, he worked as an engineer of electrochemical protection of the Odesa Linear Production Department of Main Gas Pipelines of UMG "Prikarpattransgaz".

-From July 2006 to February 2010, he was an engineer of compressor stations and a linear maintenance service of the Odessa Linear Production Department of Main Gas Pipelines, "Prykarpattransgaz" PJSC "Ukrtransgaz" NJSC "Naftogaz" and in Odessa.
+From July 2006 to February 2010, he was an engineer of compressor stations and a linear maintenance service of the Odesa Linear Production Department of Main Gas Pipelines, "Prykarpattransgaz" PJSC "Ukrtransgaz" NJSC "Naftogaz" and in Odesa.

 From February 2010 to November 2011, he was the Engineer of the 2nd category of the Laboratory of Technical Diagnostics of Ivano-Frankivsk Technical Center of the Research and Production Center of Technical Diagnostics "Techdiagaz" PJSC "Ukrtransgaz" NJSC "Naftogaz" in Ivano-Frankivsk.